-Please help in any way you can to protect these misunderstood wild dogs.
+Please help in any way you can to protect these misunderstood and persecuted wolves.

 The Linnean Society of London, the world’s leading society for natural history and taxonomic research, named after Carolus Linnaeus, the Swedish naturalist who gave us the binomial system of nomenclature (genus followed by species).

 The British Trust for Ornithology is an independent charitable research institute combining professional and citizen science aimed at using evidence of change in wildlife populations, particularly birds, to inform the public, opinion-formers and environmental policy- and decision-makers.
 Its impartiality enables the data and information to be used both by Government and NGO campaigners, and its long-term monitoring data on the status of UK birds sets the standard worldwide for understanding the effects of environmental change on wildlife.
 Over 40,000 volunteer birdwatchers, in partnership with professional research scientists, collect high quality monitoring data on birds and other wildlife.
 The combination of professional ecologists, long-term datasets some in excess of 50 years, and volunteers participating all over the country gives the BTO a unique, impartial and knowledgeable voice in nature conservation.

 I support the International Otter Survival Fund (IOSF), one of the world’s leading otter charities.
 In the UK the IOSF is the only charity solely dedicated to the conservation, protection and care of otters, based on 20 years of scientific research in the UK and around the world.

 Sir David Attenborough is Britain’s best-known natural history film-maker.
 His career as a naturalist and broadcaster has spanned nearly five decades and there are very few places on the globe that he has not visited.
 Over the last 25 years he has established himself as the world’s leading natural history programme maker with many landmark BBC series.